adrianariton/hephaestus/README.md

     )
 ```

+### The Einstein Notation facilitates contraction along one or multiple dimensions!

 # The __ and __m macros and the HEPH language
 #### As you saw before HEPHAESTUS++ also comes with a simplified macro-language.
 We will now look through the most important thigs you can do with this language.
 ## "__"